-This study adapted the integrated HU and volume fraction mass quantification techniques to quantify coronary artery calcium in CT scans by accounting for the partial volume effect.
+This study used the integrated HU and volume fraction mass quantification techniques to quantify coronary artery calcium in CT scans by accounting for the partial volume effect.
 These new calcium mass quantification techniques, integrated calcium mass, and volume fraction calcium mass were evaluated on simulated CT scans where the total calcium mass was known.
-These techniques were compared to the known calcium mass to determine which method was the most robust and accurate compared to the gold standard Agatston scoring technique and the recently introduced spatially weighted calcium scoring technique.
+These techniques along with the standard Agatston scoring technique and the recently introduced spatially weighted calcium scoring technique were compared to the known calcium mass to determine their accuracy and precision.

-Throughout this study, Agatston scoring refers to the calcium mass calculations derived from the Agatston scoring method.
-Spatially weighted calcium scoring refers only to the calcium score without associated physical units.
-Integrated calcium mass and volume fraction calcium mass refer to the calcium mass calculated via the integrated HU approach and volume fraction mass quantification technique, respectively.
-This study's calcium scoring algorithms are publicly available at https://github.com/Dale-Black/CalciumScoring.jl.

 II.
 Method

 2.1 – Simulation